A Direct PLUS Loan is a type of unsubsidized federal student loan for graduate students or parents of a dependent undergraduate student.

 Direct PLUS Loans are unsubsidized federal loans, meaning that the interest accumulates on the loan at all times.

-If you are a graduate or professional student, you do not have to make any grad PLUS loan payments if you are enrolled at least half-time in school, and there is also a six-month grace period after you graduate or leave.
+If you are a graduate or professional student, you do not have to make any grad PLUS loan payments if you are enrolled at least half-time in school, and there is also a six-month grace period after you graduate or leave school.

 If you don’t pay the interest on a federal unsubsidized loan during these periods, the interest on the loan is capitalized and added to the total principal amount of the loan.
 This amount will also accrue interest and increase the overall amount you owe.

 Parent borrowers are expected to start making payments on a Direct PLUS Loan once it’s been fully paid out.
-But in certain circumstances parents may request a deferment while their child is enrolled in school or six months after.
+But parents may request a student loan deferment while their child is enrolled in school or six months after.

 Loan Fees on Federal PLUS Loans

 There is a loan fee for Direct PLUS Loans.
 A percentage of the loan amount (currently 4.228%) is deducted from each loan disbursement.
 This percentage is higher than that for Direct Loans (currently 1.057%).
-Loan fees vary by the date they are disbursed.
+Loan fees vary by the date that the loans are disbursed.

 Loan Limits on Federal PLUS Loans